 - U.S. Mail: Minnesota Public Utilities Commission 121 7th Place East, Suite 350 St. Paul, MN 55101.

-*Please note that written comments will be a part of the official public record, and any personally identifying information you provide will be published on the PUC’s website.
+*The initial due date for reply comments was January 8, 2020, but this timeline was moved to October 2, 2020.
+Please note that written comments will be a part of the official public record, and any personally identifying information you provide will be published on the PUC’s website.